 - Successful completion of an ASTMH-approved diploma course in tropical medicine.
 The course must have been accredited at the time the diploma was awarded.
-Course must be completed prior to August 2, 2018. - If more than five years since completion of diploma course: - → physicians and physician assistants must provide documentation of 15 hours of continuing medical education (American Medical Association Category 1) in tropical and/or travel medicine.
-Include a copy of the certificate(s) of attendance issued by the Continuing Education provider. - → nurses must provide documentation of continuing nursing education (CNE Category 1) in a related field.
-Include a copy of the certificate(s) of attendance issued by the Continuing Education provider. - A license is not required for students in healthcare professions who wish to sit for the examination and are applying via the diploma course pathway.
+Course must be completed prior to June 8, 2020. - If more than five years since completion of diploma course: - → physicians and physician assistants must provide documentation of 15 hours of continuing education credit in tropical and/or travel medicine.
+Include a copy of the certificate(s) of attendance issued by the continuing education provider. - → nurses must provide documentation of continuing education credit in a related field.
+Include a copy of the certificate(s) of attendance issued by the continuing education provider. - A license is not required for students in healthcare professions who wish to sit for the examination and are applying via the diploma course pathway.
 However, ASTMH will hold the certificates of those who pass the examination until a copy of the unconditional, unrestricted license to practice has been received.